-Yoga Asana forms one part of the 8 limbs of Yoga.
-In the practice of Yoga Asana, the body becomes a doorway to the present, a tool for focusing and releasing past impressions (Samskaras – Stress triggers) stored in the mind and body (Patanjali Yoga Sutras 4:26).
-As students focus upon the minute details of each pose the Vrittri of the mind quiets, the nervous system begins to relax, physical pain starts to dissipate while the past and future disappear into the the here and now of internal observation (Pratyhara) of each pose.
+On a psychological level, during the practice of Yoga Asana, the body becomes a doorway to the present, a tool for focusing and releasing past impressions (Samskaras) stored in the mind and body (Patanjali Yoga Sutras 4:26).
+As students focus upon the minute details of each pose the Vrittri (activity) of the mind quiets, the nervous system begins to relax, physical pain starts to dissipate while the past and future disappear into the the here and now of internal observation (Pratyhara) of each pose.

-Asana literally means ´stable seat´.
-The practice of Asana should be focused upon stability NOT complete external execution of a pose.
+Asana is often interpreted as posture though it literally means ´stable seat´.
+The practice of Yoga postures ie. Asana should be focused upon stability NOT complete external execution of a pose.
 In the practice of Yoga Asana and Pranayama, even the most minute adjustments can help a student more fully enjoy the physical and psychological benefits of Yoga.
 Pain and discomfort should be communicated and modified.
 Remember, the very name ASANA means stable seat NOT nose to toes.

 The purpose of Asana is to prepare the body for Pranayama and the experience of Dharana, Dhyana and Samahdi.
 At first there might be great resistance as the mind and body are forced to create new neuronal pathways and clean up past tension and pain stored in the body.
 Nonetheless, as a student perseveres in their practice, stability in the body will increase and consequently greater stability in breath (Pranayama) and mind (Dhyana, Dharana, Samahdi) will manifest.

 How is the stability of Yoga Asana achieved?